Welcome to From the Tideline.

 About

-At its root is an idea I call mutual existence between things that do not agree.
+Against a present where every relation shifts without pause, it thinks from inside change itself.
+At the root of this philosophy newsletter, one unlike any other, is an idea I call mutual existence between things that contradict.
 Rather than forcing what differs into harmony or pressing it into one, this is about letting things stay as they are, foreign to one another, unreconciled, and yet present in the same place.
-Watching these shifting and ever changing presences here in this archipelago, I want to offer a way of thinking that holds the failure to understand one another and still weaves new relations from it.

 Here are a few posts to start with.